-We were talking the other day about all of the things that we were afraid of before we left for Africa.
+We were talking the other day about all of the things that we were afraid of before we left on our cycling tour through Africa.
 We had traveled around the world before, but this was something completely different.
 After all, it was going to be our first time camping in the desert and in the jungle, it was going to be our first time stepping foot on the African soil and it was our first time ever crossing an entire continent on bicycle.
 We were in for quite and adventure.

 It is funny to think of all of the irrational fears that we had before leaving.
 Well, I should say that I had.
 Dave tends to go with the flow better than me, but that is not to say he wasn't curious on how we were going to deal with problems that would arise.

-So without further adieu, here are some fears that we had about camping and cycling our way down Africa, what we encountered and how we dealt with them.
+So without further adieu, here are some fears that we had about camping and cycling through Africa, what we encountered and how we dealt with them.

 1 – Fear of being chased by wild animals.
 This happened to us on more than one occasion.
 Packs of wild dogs chased us in Egypt and they managed to hold on for quite a while.
 Luckily, we saw them coming.
 They hung out in fields and started chasing us as we passed.
 Normally we had enough momentum going so we could stay one step ahead of them.
 I don't know what we would have done if they had chased us on an uphill.